Jump to Video

 Infographics are a popular means of attractively communicating highlights and quick points of information to a broad audience.
 However, they can be both visually and on a technically problematic for accessibility.

 Canva is a popular graphics design tool that is both more approachable and cost-effective than some of the more complex graphic design tools like Adobe Publisher.
-But it also struggles with basic accessibility functions.
+However, accessibility features have traditionally been lacking.

 Note: this is only a first step to designing a fully-accessible infographic, which may also include additional elements such as hidden transcripts, aria labels, and alternative links.
 Note that Canva is not capable of many of these features, so this is not intended to be a tutorial for fully accessible content, but as a first achievable step for small libraries.